praslnx8/DroidWizard/README.md

 [![](https://jitpack.io/v/praslnx8/DroidWizard.svg)](https://jitpack.io/#praslnx8/DroidWizard)

 Kickstarter framework for android projects.
-This framework might resemble MVVM but actually this is a standalone framework for android projects.
+This framework might resemble MVVM but actually this is a standalone framework for android projects(ModelEngine ViewModel View).

 We appreciate developers to be part of the active development community for the DroidWizard framework